input-output-hk/musig2/readmore.md

 ### Modifications

 - #### Encoding nonce and public key:
-Instead of encoding full `X`, `Y` coordinates of $R$ and $X$ (64-byte public key, 96-byte signature), or compressed encoding (33-byte public key, 65-byte signature), BIP-430 preferred to use xonly encoding (32-byte public key, 64-byte signature).
+Instead of encoding full `X`, `Y` coordinates of $X$ and $R$ (which results in a 64-byte public key and 96-byte signature), or compressed encoding (33-byte public key, 65-byte signature respectively), BIP-430 preferred to use xonly encoding (32-byte public key, 64-byte signature).

 - #### Implicit `Y` coordinate:
 Schnorr signatures of BIP-430 implicitly choose the `Y` coordinate that is even.